 Napili Bay is a great beach for beginning snorkelers and families.
 The sandy beaches allow for easy entry into the water.
 The best snorkeling is along the far north and south ends of the bay.
 Don’t be disappointed if the water seems cloudy upon entry.
 In no time, you’ll be swimming in the clear waters for which it is known.
 Along with plenty of fish, you’ll probably see turtles.
 Another way to see turtles here is to simply wake up early, stroll along the beach, and look into the bay.

 Snorkel by Boat:

-Some of the best snorkel locations on, or, around Maui, are only accessible by boat.
-We offer two snorkel excursions out of Lahaina Harbor.
+Some of the best snorkel locations on, or, around Maui, are only accessible by boat, but only one leaves out West Maui.

 By the way, did you know that you can now save $10/person on our Maui Princess Dinner Cruise or a Snorkel Adventure to the Island of Lanai?
 Well you can!
 Just use the promo code VIP20 after clicking on this link: Hawaii Ocean Project Adventures.